Leagueopoly/Website/_posts/2024-09-12-s4-changes-and-alignment.md

 # Rule Votes and Changes
 1. The players voted to approve a proposal (6 yes, 1 did not vote, 1 abstained) that changes the points earned per game to a total of 20, distributed in the following way: 1st place - 10 points, 2nd place - 6 points, 3rd place - 3 points, 4th place - 1 point.
 This was done to better balance how players are rewarded on a per-game basis, and allow those who get unlucky early on with a better chance of catching up later in the season.
-2. The players voted unanimously (7 yes, 1 did not vote) to modify the point total for 3-player game to add 1 point per placing compared to before: 1st place - 9 points, 2nd place - 5 points, 3rd place - 2 points.
+2. The players voted unanimously (7 yes, 1 did not vote) to modify the point total for 3-player games to add 1 point per placing compared to before: 1st place - 9 points, 2nd place - 5 points, 3rd place - 2 points.
 The player who doesn't join will still obtain 4th place and earn 0 points.
 3. The players voted unanimously (7 yes, 1 did not vote) to add a new provision to Rule B (Player Pieces) to allow the Commissioner to force a player or players to change colors for a game and/or the season if a color combination is deemed inaccessible.
 This was done to aid accessibility for Leagueopoly for colorblind players and viewers.
 4. The players voted unanimously (7 yes, 1 did not vote) to add a new provision to Rule C (Trading) that one player cannot bail out another player for three trades within a short timeframe.
 This timeframe is determined by the Commissioner and/or the Director of Operations on a case-by-case basis, and was done to close a loophole in the rules that was exploited last season to allow players to stay articifically in the game in violation of the spirit of a rule that is made to prevent players who are bankrupt from selling off their properties to someone else.